 AUGUST 16, 2017 AT 5:11 PM

 Thanks very much Don!
-And thank you for taking the high road and only manufacturing the very best pet products possible.
-I confidently recommend all HempsPets products for our Member’s pets.
+And thank you for taking the high road by manufacturing high-quality pet products at HempsPets.com.

 Juicing raw Cannabis is highly touted as the most effective way to get your recommended daily allowance of CBD.
 As opposed to ingesting, drinking, or vaping CBD oil, eating raw Cannabis also provides your body with another cannabinoid called CBDA (CBD acid) which becomes CBD when heated or “decarboxylated”.